|You Did NOT Eat Your Way to Diabetes!|

 Blaming you for your condition causes guilt and hopelessness.
 Even worse, the belief that people with diabetes have brought their disease on themselves inclines doctors to give people with diabetes abysmal care.
 They assume that since you did nothing to prevent your disease, you won't make the effort to control it.
 So they ignore your high blood sugars until they have lasted long enough to cause complications and then they prescribe the newest, most expensive, potentially dangerous but heavily marketed drugs, though the drug-maker's own Prescribing Information makes it clear that these drugs cannot lower your blood sugar to the levels that reverse or prevent complications.

 It made sense.
-Something was burning out the beta cells in these people, and it seemed logical that the something must be the stress of pumping out huge amounts of insulin, day after day.
+Something was burning out the beta cells in these people, and it seemed logical that the something must be the stress of pumping out much higher than normal amounts of insulin, day after day.
 This idea was so compelling that it was widely believed by medical professionals, though few realized it had never been subjected to careful investigation by large-scale research.

 That is why any time there is an article in the news about Type 2 Diabetes you are likely to read something that says, "While Type 1 diabetes (sometimes called Juvenile Diabetes) is a condition where the body does not produce insulin, Type 2 Diabetes is the opposite: a condition where the body produces far too much insulin because of insulin resistance caused by obesity."

-You also see this bias frequently expressed in the media.
-Articles on the "obesity epidemic" blame overeating for a huge increase in the number of people with diabetes, including children and teenagers who are pictured greedily gorging on supersized fast foods while doing no exercise more strenuous than channel surfing.
-In a society where the concepts "thin" and "healthy" have taken on the overtones of moral virtue and where the only one of the seven deadly sins that still inspires horror and condemnation is gluttony, being fat is considered by many as sure proof of moral weakness.
-So it is not surprising that the subtext of media coverage of obesity and diabetes is that diabetes is nothing less than the just punishment you deserve for being such a glutton.
+This same bias is common n the media.
+Articles on the "obesity epidemic" blame overeating for a huge increase in the number of people with diabetes, including children and teenagers whose condition is blamed on poor diets and laziness.
+In a society where the concepts "thin" and "healthy" have taken on the overtones of moral virtue, the only one of the seven deadly sins that still inspires horror and condemnation is gluttony.
+Fat shaming is common, because people who were lucky enough to be born with normal metabolisms smugly believe that obesity is sure proof of moral weakness.
+So it is not surprising that the subtext of media coverage of obesity and diabetes is that if you get diabetes is is only the punishment you deserve for being such a glutton.